 Get a CE Certificate for this edWebinar Learn more

 How can products address the needs of learners with varied strengths and challenges?
 How do teachers and students use product features to support each learner’s unique needs?
-In this edWebinar, presenters will describe a partnership among Digital Promise’s Learner Variability Project, the edtech product team at ReadWorks, and Talladega County Public Schools in Alabama.
+In this edWebinar, presenters describe a partnership among Digital Promise’s Learner Variability Project, the edtech product team at ReadWorks, and Talladega County Public Schools in Alabama.
 The goal of the partnership is to use learning sciences research to expand product features that support students’ learning.

 Digital Promise worked alongside Talladega, a high-use district, to learn through observations, interviews, and quantitative analysis of student and teacher ReadWorks usage, how product features can support different student populations and needs.
 While research on student use of edtech product features is limited, this type of personalized learning shows promise.
-Attendees will learn, from the perspectives of different partners, about evidence-based resources that address learner variability, the edtech-school district partnership process, and insight into conducting this research.
+Viewers will learn from the perspectives of different partners, about evidence-based resources that address learner variability, the edtech-school district partnership process, and insight into conducting this research.

 About the Presenters